 However, from its 2-D viewpoint, it would not be able to establish any logical link between the lines it could see.

-To put it another way, on a smaller scale we would be able to influence a two dimensional world from our perspective.
-We could throw a pebble into a pond, and hypothetical two-dimensional beings living on the surface would perceive the effect as ripples (compression/decompression effects) in their lives.
-It would appear to them as a "bunching-up" of areas on their surface, i.e. in their continuum/reality, and play out as "concentrated" sets of events.
-It goes without saying that a third-dimensional object (shape) can influence a lower dimension.
-Given that higher dimensional objects or shapes can influence the nature of lower dimensions, we have yet to consider the scenario that this object could impinge on their lower-dimensional world from any direction.
-The pebble could strike the surface of the pond from any angle yet still cause the ripples that they are familiar with.
-The whole point of this loose-fitting waffle is that synchronicity could be the influence of time-spanning phenomena as yet unrecognizable and undecipherable by us.
+It goes without saying that a third-dimensional object (shape) can influence a lower dimension, and likewise with higher dimensions.
+Given that higher dimensional objects or shapes can influence the nature of lower dimensions, we have yet to consider the scenario that these objects can impinge on their lower-dimensional world from any direction.
+The tile could pass through the surface of the pond at any angle yet still cause the ripples that they are familiar with.
+The whole point of this loose-fitting line of thought is that synchronicity could be the influence of time-spanning phenomena as yet unrecognizable and undecipherable by us.
 As Jung described it, "psychic parallelisms which simply cannot be related to each other causally, but must be connected by another kind of principle altogether."

 The basis for synchronicity could well have something to do with planetary positioning.
 Astrology itself seems to be based on some form of synchronicity.
 In the past, when a chillingly synchronous set of events has happened in my own life (triple synchronistic happenings within a short period of time), I noticed that often a particular planetary aspect was in operation, for example, Mars was exactly rising on the ascendant of the daily horary chart.